develop-me/bootcamp--week-01-02--html-and-css/slides/CSS/09_media-queries/PITCHME.md

 - Use relative not absolute CSS units
 - CSS Media Queries |
-- JavaScript feature and device detection |
+- Is also JavaScript feature and device detection |
 - Speedtesting is hard |

 ---